1 Killed In Church Shooting Outside Nashville; Alleged Shooter Arrested

 Updated at 9:25 p.m.
 ET

-One person was killed and seven were wounded, including a suspect, when a gunman opened fire at the Burnette Chapel Church of Christ in Antioch, Tenn., on Sunday morning, according to police.
+One person was killed and seven others were wounded when a gunman opened fire at the Burnette Chapel Church of Christ in Antioch, Tenn., on Sunday morning, according to police.
+The suspect was among the injured.

-By the afternoon, the Metropolitan Nashville Police Department identified the woman churchgoer who was fatally shot as Melanie Smith, 39, from the Rutherford County town of Smyrna.
+By the afternoon, the Metropolitan Nashville Police Department had identified the woman churchgoer who was fatally shot as Melanie Smith, 39, from the Rutherford County town of Smyrna, Tenn.

-The MNPD says the alleged shooter is 25-year-old Emanuel Kidega Samson.
-"He has been released from hospital and will be charged with murder and att murder," the department tweeted.
+Police say the alleged shooter is 25-year-old Emanuel Kidega Samson.
+"He has been released from hospital and will be charged with murder and att murder," the MNPD tweeted.
+Authorities have not commented on a possible motive for the shooting.

 Police say they started receiving calls about the shooting around 11:15 a.m.
-Nashville Police Public Affairs Manager Don Aaron says six of the injured, three males and three females, are being treated at Vanderbilt University Medical Center.
-That includes the suspect, whose identity has not been released.
+ET.
+Nashville police Public Affairs Manager Don Aaron says six of the injured, three men — including the suspect — and three women, were being treated at Vanderbilt University Medical Center.
 Two other victims were taken to Skyline Medical Center.

-The Nashville Fire Department tweeted that all but one of the victims were over 60 years old.
+The Nashville Fire Department tweeted that all but one of the victims is over 60 years old.

 Nashville Mayor Megan Barry released a statement expressing her condolences to the victims and their families.